-For a description and review of Wrenn's second novel, Last Known Address please click on the WORKS page above.
+For a description and review of my second novel, Last Known Address please click on the WORKS page above.

 If you are interested in books I've recently read and enjoyed, please see my Newsletter page.